Calculated Blends

 Note: MineMarket has two blending modules.
 See also Manual Blends.

-The simplest form of calculated blending is to calculate an optimal blend on a one-off basis from a set of source stockpiles: Given a set of source stockpiles of known quantity and quality (for example, finished coal), calculate the best possible blend for a target blend specification (for example, a train), minimising the overall deviation from the target specification, taking several constraints into account.
+The simplest form of calculated blending is to calculate an optimal blend from a set of source stockpiles: Given a set of source stockpiles of known quantity and quality (for example, finished coal), calculate the best possible blend for a target blend specification, minimising the overall deviation from the target specification, and taking several constraints into account.

 For example, take the case of two analytes, where the sources of the destination blend are Stockpiles A, B and C. Stockpile A contains 1000 tonnes, 12% ash, 6500 CV.
 Stockpile B contains 2500 tonnes, 14% ash, 6100 CV.
 Stockpile C contains 1500 tonnes, 8% ash, 6800 CV.
 The blend target is 2000 tonnes, 9.5% ash, 7100 CV.